windust/seajug-intro/sections/speaker.md

-## Speaker(s): Venkat Subramaniam
+## Speaker(s): Matt Raible

-- Award-winning author (many books)
-- Founder of Agile Developer, Inc., creator of agilelearner.com
-- Professor at University of Houston
-- Trained and mentored thousands of software developers
+- Well-known figure in the Java community
+- Has been building web applications for most of his adult life
+- Java Champion and Developer Advocate at Okta
-- Frequent speaker at international conferences
+- Frequent contributor to open source
+- Member of the bad-ass JHipster development team
+- Find him on twitter: @mraible (he has awesome VW content)